JMBurley/interview/data-scientist.md

 ### Other Data Stories

-Please feel free to implement novel ideas that tell interesting data stories using Semantic Scholar [Open Research Corpus](http://labs.semanticscholar.org/corpus/).
+Please feel free to implement one idea that tells an interesting data stories using Semantic Scholar [Open Research Corpus](http://labs.semanticscholar.org/corpus/).